 Apply for the PlanH Healthy Community Engagement grant stream.

-Claire Sauvage-Mar is BC Healthy Communities’ Grants and Engagement Coordinator.
+Claire Sauvage-Mar is BC Healthy Communities’ former Grants and Engagement Coordinator.